sa-mw-dach/manuela/docs/BOOTSTRAP.md

 ### Machine Learning based Anomaly Detection and Alerting (Optional)

 Machine Learning based alerting is not enabled by default in the iotdemo and stormshift (test & prod) environment.
-The following section describes how to enable and disable the Machine Learning based Anomaly Detection and Alerting for iotdemo and stormshift (prod) environment.
+The following section describes how to enable and disable the Machine Learning based Anomaly Detection and Alerting for iotdemo and stormshift (test & prod) environment.

 Note, the steps how to deploy an OpenDataHub with JupyterHub is described in the [Demo Preparation](./module-machine-learning.md#Prerequisites )

-#### Stormshift test and prod
-Let's look at the Stormshift test & prod first.
+**Let's look at the Stormshift test & prod first**

-Please clone the ```manuela-gitops``` repo first.
+Please clone the  ```manuela-gitops```  and ```manuela-gitops``` repos  into your home directory.
+You can choose a different directory, but the subsequent docs assume it to reside in ```~/manuela-gitops```  and ```~/manuela-gitops``` .

-##### Bootstrap and configure Anomaly Detection Service in manuela-tst-all
+#### Bootstrap and configure Anomaly Detection Service in manuela-tst-all

 login into ocp3 as admin or with admin privileges
 ```